 3) Assign each other tasks

 Plan your project and dispatch the tasks.
-Assignees will sync between apps so everything assigned to you will show up in your personal to-do list, side-by-side with any other task you may have, making personal planning that much easier.
+Assignees will sync between tools so everything assigned to you will show up in your personal to-do list, side-by-side with any other task you may have, making personal planning that much easier.

 4) Get to work